openstack/swift/doc/source/deployment_guide.rst

 ==================  ================  ========================================
 Option              Default           Description
 ------------------  ----------------  ----------------------------------------
-use                                   paste.deploy entrypoint for the container
+use                                   paste.deploy entry point for the
-                                      server.
-For most cases, this should be `egg:swift#container`. log_name            container-server  Label used when logging log_facility        LOG_LOCAL0        Syslog log facility log_level           INFO              Logging level
+                                      container server.
+For most cases, this
+                                      should be `egg:swift#container`.
+log_name            container-server  Label used when logging log_facility        LOG_LOCAL0        Syslog log facility log_level           INFO              Logging level